jsonurl/jsonurl-js/CONTRIBUTING.md

 I accept pull requests via GitHub.
 [Zulip][zulip] is the main channel of communication for contributors.
 Here are some guidelines which will make applying PRs easier for me:
-+ Create a topic/feature branch from the `master` branch to base your work, and push your changes to a topic branch in your fork of the repository
++ Create a topic/feature branch from the `main` branch to base your work, and push your changes to a topic branch in your fork of the repository
 + Make commits of logical units and with [meaningful][commit-message-howto], [semantic][semantic-commit-message] messages that reference the related